VW Transporter hybrid van: new T7 to launch in 2021 with plug-in option

 Volkswagen is set to make plug-in hybrid power an option in the next-generation T7 version of its evergreen Transporter medium-sized van, set to launch at some point in 2021.

-A prototype model (pictured) was recently spotted undergoing testing on Germany's Nurburgring race circuit, with a second 'filler flap' visible on its bodywork, hinting at the presence of a charging socket.
+A prototype model was spotted undergoing testing on Germany's Nurburgring race circuit in June 2020, with a second 'filler flap' visible on its bodywork, hinting at the presence of a charging socket.
+Further spy shots emerged in late September showing a T7 Transporter wearing much less camouflage, sporting the same large socket cover and 'hybrid test vehicle' stickers.

 The current Transporter (the T6) is available with petrol and diesel engines, however a zero-emissions electric version – the ABT e-Transporter – has been developed on behalf of VW by engineering firm ABT.